1Password/solutions/dev-onboarding-guide/ssh-guide.md

       IdentityAgent "~/Library/Group Containers/2BUA8C4S2C.com.1password/t/agent.sock"
   ```

-  **Note:** The path for `IdentityAgent` can vary by operating system and 1Password version.
-Check the 1Password app's settings for the correct path if you need to specify it manually.

 ## Troubleshooting

 - **"Agent not running or not detected":**
-  - Ensure the SSH agent is enabled in the 1Password desktop app settings.
+  - Make sure the SSH agent is enabled in the 1Password desktop app settings.
   - Try restarting your terminal session.
   - Run `echo $SSH_AUTH_SOCK` to see if the expected path is displayed.
 - **"Still being prompted for the passphrase of an old key file":**